blosavio/chlog/README.md

         root directory where GitHub can find and display the changelog.
 We don&apos;t need a dedicated markdown converter to view this file; copy it to a
         <a href="https://gist.github.com/">GitHub gist</a> and it&apos;ll display similarly to when we view it on GitHub.
 The second file, by default written
         to the <code>resources/</code> directory, is a proper <span class="small-caps">html</span> document with a <code>&lt;head&gt;</code>, etc., that is viewable in any browser as-is.
-Copy over the <a href="https://github.com/blosavio/chlog/blob/main/doc/project.css">css file</a> for some light styling.
+Copy over the <a href="https://github.com/blosavio/chlog/blob/main/doc/project.css">css file</a> for some lightweight styling.
       </p>
     </section>
     <section id="possibilities">